GameDevTecnico/cubos/engine/samples/input/page.md

 This would be most keys on a keyboard.
 An `axe` is an input that has a numeric value.
 For example, the joysticks on a controller can go from -1 to 1, depending on how much they are tilt in which direction.
-Using `axes` can also be useful for keys with symetric behaviour.
+Using `axes` can also be useful for keys with symmetric behaviour.
-For example, in this sample, `w` sets the `vertical` axe to 1, while `s` sets it to -1.
+For example, in this sample, `W` sets the `vertical` axe to 1, while `S` sets it to -1.

 To define an action or an axe, you simply have to add it to the respective list, giving it a name.
 The very first action in the file is called `next-showcase`.
 Then, if it's an action, you simply have to define which keys trigger it.
 You can also define key combinations by using a `-`.
-To check which strings map to which keys, you check the `keyToString` function implementation on [this file](https://github.com/GameDevTecnico/cubos/blob/main/core/src/cubos/core/io/keyboard.cpp).
+To check which strings map to which keys, you check the names of the variants of the enums `Key` and `Modifier` on [this file](https://github.com/GameDevTecnico/cubos/blob/main/core/include/cubos/core/io/keyboard.hpp).

 Now that we have our bindings file, let's get our application to do something with it.
 The first thing we're going to need is a reference to the bindings asset.